 The study concluded that the formation of trans fats in stir-frying was simultaneously due to high temperatures and stirring, causing an increase rate of oxidation of fatty acids.
 (2)

-Deep frying – study 2
+Trans fats formed during deep frying – study 2

 When potatoes were fried in an oil, which was reheated 10 times, the total fat content in fried potatoes was 9%.

-Cocoa bean roasting – study 3
+Trans fats formed during cocoa bean roasting – study 3